-Tri-Cities - Coquitlam, Port Coquitlam & Port Moody
+Tri-Cities - Coquitlam, Port Coquitlam, Port Moody and Villages of Belcarra and Anmore

-Ride your bike in Coquitlam, Port Coquitlam or Port Moody?
-Interested in local cycling action, education or events?
+Ride your bike in Coquitlam, Port Coquitlam, Port Moody and Villages of Belcarra and Anmore?
+Interested in local cycling advocacy, education or events?
 Attend your local HUB committee meeting to see what's happening.
 All are welcome - no experience required!

-- Continue to meet with Ministry of Transport and other stakeholders to extend Central Valley Greenway to the Port Mann Bridge and beyond.
+- Continue to meet with Ministry of Transportation and other stakeholders to extend Central Valley Greenway to the Port Mann Bridge and beyond.

 - Providing feedback and suggestions to Port Moody, Coquitlam and Port Coquitlam regarding cycling infrastructure.